ltfschoen/RustTest/README.md

 its usage by including the derive annotation attribute `#[derive(Debug)]` before the Struct definition (e.g. `println!("{}")` macro) since
 Use `{:#?}` for better readability.
 * Alternative to print values using `Debug` format is using `dbg!` macro that prints to standard error console `stderr` and takes ownership of the expression and includes the line number, resultant value, and returns ownership of the value.
+* Show debugging logs when running tests with `cargo test -- --nocapture`

 ### Debugging with Visual Studio Code